 Retroactive Boom Town

 The developer incentives explained above began with loft conversion projects.
 From there, the retroactive boom town took off.
 And the popular interest in DTLA then generated a massive demand-growth in restaurants, bars, nightlife, museums, social scenes, and public transportation and more.

 Geo Forward in DTLA

 Geo Forward is a technology-based environmental engineering firm, with headquarters in Downtown Los Angeles (since 2015).
 The Geo Forward DTLA team comprises a diverse group of young professionals.
 And each team member is passionate about business culture and human progress here in Los Angeles.
-In fact, the CEO and founder of Geo Forward has been an enthusiast and resident of Downtown Los Angeles since before 2011.
+In fact, the CEO and founder of Geo Forward have been an enthusiast and resident of Downtown Los Angeles since before 2011.
 The company aims to apply its forward-thinking strategies to solve local soil and groundwater contamination problems.

 Currently, Geo Forward manages local land development and rehabilitation projects for the public and private sectors.
 The DTLA team accomplishes contamination clean-up projects for new buildings, transportation systems, and commercial-industrial real estate projects.
 Many (but not all) of Geo Forward’s projects are in Downtown Los Angeles.
 And the company aims to continue applying technology-driven-environmental engineering methods for the community directly.
 As a downtown Los Angeles environmental engineering company, the Geo Forward team has a personal and professional interest in making Los Angeles a cleaner and more sustainable city.

 Downtown Los Angeles Environmental Engineering

 In the decades to come, Geo Forward plans to assist in the expansion of public transportation projects in Downtown Los Angeles.
 Moreover, optimizing contamination remediation and mitigation projects related to former landfilling and oil pumping sites is another goal.
-Geo Forward’s forward-thinking business strategy honors the greater interest for the City of Los Angeles and it’s people.
-Additionally, the strategies accomplish the requirements of the interest groups, city planners and environmental regulatory agencies.
+Geo Forward’s forward-thinking business strategy honors the greater interest for the City of Los Angeles and its people.
+Additionally, the strategies accomplish the requirements of interest groups, city planners, and environmental regulatory agencies.

 The Geo Forward team includes project managers and licensed professional geologists, engineers, and contractors with experience in engineering geology, environmental engineering, water resources, and construction.